‘Printz is a monster’: North Carolina ‘serial killer’ gets life sentence after kidnapping, killing SC woman - NewsBreak

 Edna Suttles

+Later that afternoon, surveillance video showed Printz moving Suttles from her vehicle into his in the Food Lion parking lot.
+Investigators say she was “visibly sedated.”

-He drove her to a nearby Best Western hotel, and another surveillance camera caught video of Printz wiping down the inside and outside of his vehicle.
+He drove her to a nearby hotel, and another surveillance camera caught video of Printz wiping down the inside and outside of his vehicle.
 He then drove her back to Bostic.

-Using surveillance footage, investigators were able to piece together an approximate timeline.

-9:22 a.m. — A Chevrolet Cruze pulls into the Food Lion parking lot.
+Suttles did not show up at work the next day, prompting her coworkers to call the sheriff’s office.

 Printz led investigators to Suttles’ body on May 16.
 He had buried her on a nearby property in Rutherford County.